 MAPS's team of experts can teach your office new tricks.
 We have developed succinct seminars to bring architecture and development firms up to speed on the latest rules and requirements.
-We cover current development topics such as Chicago zoning, Transit-Oriented Development (TOD), accessibility, and the Chicago Affordable Requirements Ordinance (ARO).
+We cover current development topics such as Chicago zoning, Opportunity Zones, Transit-Oriented Development (TOD), accessibility, and the Chicago Affordable Requirements Ordinance (ARO).

 We can host the seminar as a brown bag lunch, catered lunch, or as an evening event.